David Rowlands (surgeon): Career

-In 1819, after Halifax, he was posted to the Chatham Dockyard on January 1820 to 1838 and the Sheerness Dockyard (1831).
+In 1819, after Halifax, he was posted to the Chatham Dockyard in January 1820 to 1838 and the Sheerness Dockyard (1831).

 On 23 November 1841 he was assigned Inspector of H.R.
 Hospitals and Fleets.
 He lived at No. 28 Grosvenor Place until 1845.

-Rowlands died at his home No. 57 Wimpole Street, London, and was buried in the tomb of his parents at St. Mary’s Church (1846).
+Rowlands died at his home No. 57 Wimpole Street, London, and was buried in the tomb of his parents at St. Mary's Church (1846).
 He also has a tablet to his memory in the church.

 Family

 He married Esther Hassel at Llanfihangel Penbedw, near Cardigan on 2 May 1812.
 He then returned with her to Halifax, where he was the Surgeon of the Naval Hospital.

 She died five years later and he purchased a monument for his wife Esther in the St. Paul's Church (Halifax).
 He married two more times.

 He purchased a silver plate for his sister that is in St Llwchaiarn's Church, Llanllwchaiarn (1832).

 He was later recorded as a "pluralist", holding two or more pensions or offices, which led to him being recorded in The Black Book Or Corruption Unmasked.